Paul Killiam

 Paul Killiam (September 12, 1916 – November 12, 1998) was an entertainer, film historian, and film collector who provided comedic narration at showings of silent films, including as host on his own television show.
 He was a pioneer in film preservation and the reintroduction of old films to the viewing public during the television era.
 He amassed a large and valuable collection of films.
 It was sold to various buyers after his death.

-Killiam was host of Hometown TV, which debuted on WOR-TV on November 17, 1952.
+Killiam hosted Hometown TV, which debuted on WOR-TV on November 17, 1952.
 From off-camera he narrated old films and other material.

+In 1954 he produced a 15 minute TV series through Sterling Television called "The Movie Museum" and showed one-reel silent short subjects.

 He performed on The Steve Allen Show delivering a comedic monologue about his film company and then delivering contemporary narration over silent film footage from a film about cave dweller era relations.
-He hosted the Paul Killiam Show which featured a similar format of comedic introduction followed by ridiculous narration of old films including from the Thomas Alva Edison's Edison Studio.
+He hosted the Paul Killiam Show which featured a similar format of comedic introduction followed by ridiculous narration of old films including from Thomas Alva Edison's Edison Studio.